keviin0/CSA-Calculator/README.md

 |Siddhant Ranka   | 18/20 | I made significant contributions to the README.
 I added extra notes to my [Journal](https://docs.google.com/document/d/1Eq7m4VV92lnr9jNV4NAeMXk2w12HXQcJsRfXPjjd0Jk/edit).
 I fell behind on my goals for adding the view code for UNO.
 It was far more difficult than I anticipated to learn the necessary Java concepts.
 I attempted to create a button showing all the cards in the Deck.
 On Monday and Tuesday, I created my own card deck.
 Kevin's version was used instead, so I commented mine out.
 On my own, I managed to create a functional card deck and made some progress on [shuffling it](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/commit/0939cbe3031c39a298ad15b24981f6041ccf5f47).
 Next Week, I would like to work on the card game itself since I am more familiar with the code needed for that. | 1/5 updated only the README |
 |   |   |   |   |

-**How to run our code:**
-- Our Project Standard SDK is adopt-openj9-15
-- We have sent the link to our [Github project](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim)
-- When pulling our code, we have a number of games.
-The two games from this week are UNO and Minesweeper
-- Each of these should run individually and the main code should run.
-- The Home Button and AP Test Button do not work.
-Only the Labs Button Works.
-The two games from this weeek are UNO and Minesweep.
-- Siddhant, Kevin, and Sean worked on UNO and Jacob and Aditya worked on Minesweeper.
-- The place card button for the UNO game does not work and only 1 card can be drawn for the UNO game.
-Note for the instructions: We added extra instructions so we hopefully will not waste any of your time for you trying to figure out how to run our code.

 --------Explanation for Each Lab:

 - Calculator UI